l3uddz/cloudplow/README.md

 ## Uploader

 Each entry to `uploader` references a remote inside `remotes`.
-The remote can only be referenced ONCE inside this list.
+The remote can only be referenced ONCE.

 ```
     "uploader": {